Raghda35/Reconnaissance/README.md

 ## Stages of Information Gathering

-1. Target Identification

-Define the scope: domain name, IP address, organization, or individual.
+1. Target Identification: Define the scope: domain name, IP address, organization, or individual.

-2. Footprinting (Public Information Collection)

-Collect general data from public sources like websites, forums, and social networks.
+2. Footprinting (Public Information Collection): Collect general data from public sources like websites, forums, and social networks.

-3. DNS and IP Analysis

-Discover subdomains, IP addresses, name servers, and mail servers.
+3. DNS and IP Analysis: Discover subdomains, IP addresses, name servers, and mail servers.

-4.. ort and Service Scanning

-Use tools to find open ports and active services on the target system.
+4. Port and Service Scanning: Use tools to find open ports and active services on the target system.

-5. OS and Application Fingerprinting

-Identify the target's operating system and software versions.
+5. OS and Application Fingerprinting: Identify the target's operating system and software versions.

-6. Vulnerability Identification

-Detect potential security flaws or misconfigurations.
+6. Vulnerability Identification: Detect potential security flaws or misconfigurations.

 ---